 Abuse, fraud, conflicts of interest, and lawlessness have been endemic at every stage of the mortgage origination, pooling, securitization, and servicing and foreclosure process.
 This chain of misconduct by many of the nations’ largest financial companies is at the root of the foreclosure avalanche, of the failure of existing programs to resolve the problem, and a fundamental cause of the broader economic crisis that has cost millions of jobs and is compounding the foreclosure problem now.
 In turn, failure to resolve the foreclosure crisis is worsening our economic situation, and making it harder to create jobs.

 As settlement discussions between the Attorneys General, the federal agencies, and the mortgage servicers continue, we want to reiterate our view that pressure for an immediate settlement must not outweigh the more important need for a settlement appropriate to the vast scale of the laws broken and the harm done.
 We understand that industry is pressing to limit relief and for overly broad releases; they must not be allowed to succeed.
 To the extent that institutions or individuals committed illegal acts, there have to be consequences for breaking the law that are in proportion to the seriousness of the violations.

-So in the absence of that, we need a full investigation of the criminal lawbreaking by the banks, and a process that holds them accountable for it.
+So in the absence of that, we need a full investigation of the criminal lawbreaking of the banks, and a process that holds them accountable for it.
 And that doesn’t just include a payoff.
-That appears to be the commitment Schneiderman is making, and I applaud it.
+That appears to be the commitment of Schneiderman, and I applaud it.